mibrs/mibrs.github.io/_posts/23-02-14-Get-Started-With-Alice3-Part3.md

 ![Alice Import Export of Classes](/assets/230214AliceImportExport1.png)

 Alice allows you to import classes into your project.
-Actually when importing into a class of the same name, you get a panel highlighting the new procedures, you can then choose which ones to reuse in your project.
+Actually when importing into a class of the same name, you get a panel showing the new procedures, you can then choose which ones to reuse in your class.

 ![Selection of procedures](/assets/230214ClassImport.png)

 ## New Procedures for Quadrupeds

-The following video clip shows you a sample project using tree new procedures to animate a quadruped.
+The following video clip shows you a sample project using three new procedures to animate a quadruped.

 <video width="320" height="240" controls>
   <source src="/assets/230214talkingWalkingFox.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>

-The code of the main function is straigt forward, it uses the three procedures and changes the camera angle.
+The code of the main function is straight forward, it uses the three procedures and changes the camera angle.

 ![myFirstMethod](/assets/230214_Quadruped_myFirstMethod.png)